vvivek92/DataScience-Learning/README.md

 # DataScience-Learning
-Set of sub projects and code
+Set of python notebooks and code
-1) Code based on book http://greenteapress.com/thinkstats2/index.html
+1) python notebooks for book http://greenteapress.com/thinkstats2/index.html.
+Source code for the book is taken from https://github.com/AllenDowney/ThinkStats2